GSA/digitalgov.gov/content/posts/2014-12-23-challenges-round-up.md

 This event brought together more than 70 practitioners in-person and online, and we’ll be sharing the clips from the livestream in the very near future.
 Now here’s a look at our other events.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/600-x-165-ChallengeGov-logo.jpg" alt="Full logo for Challenge.gov with the tagline: "Government Challenges, Your Solutions."" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/600-x-165-ChallengeGov-logo.jpg" alt="Full logo for Challenge.gov with the tagline: Government Challenges, Your Solutions." >}}

 ## The New Challenge.gov